 Our personal injury solicitors handle all types of personal injury claims on a no win no fee basis and we limit our success fee to 15%.
 If you have been in an accident or suffered a personal injury that wasn't your fault you may be entitled to compensation.

 We provide Personal Injury services in the following areas:

 The Personal Injury Solicitors at Forbes handle all types of accident and personal injury claims on a No Win No Fee basis and limit our success fee to 15%.
 For a free consultation contact one of our specialist solicitors.

 If you have been in an accident or suffered a personal injury in the last 3 years that wasn't your fault, you can claim compensation for pain, injury and private medical fees, loss of earnings, travel, accommodation, parking expenses and reimbursement of costs for vehicle hire or repair - by speaking to an accident injury solicitor today.

-Common types of accident claims that our Personal Injury Solicitors handle include car and road traffic accidents, whiplash compensation, motor bike accidents, accidents at work, accidents in shops, supermarkets and slips and trip falls on the street due to unsafe pavements.
+Common types of accident claims that our Personal Injury Solicitors handle include car and road traffic accidents, whiplash compensation, motor bike accidents, cycling and pedestrian accidents, accidents at work, accidents in shops, supermarkets and slips and trip falls on the street due to unsafe pavements.
 We also have a specialist team of Medical Negligence Solicitors.

 At Forbes our personal injury claims team includes specialist personal injury solicitors and personal injury lawyers who can help you recover your losses.
 We are recognised by The Law Society Personal Injury Panel, The Association of Personal Injury Lawyers and hold a Legal Service Commission (formerly Legal Aid) franchise for medical and clinical negligence cases.
 You can be sure that our No Win, No Fee personal injury Solicitors are experts, dedicated to getting the best possible results for accident victims.